 Stored properly, cornmeal does have a long shelf life, but it will degrade in quality over time and can go bad.

-If exposed to moisture, cornmeal can change in consistency and even develop mold.
+Cornmeal can change in consistency and even mold if exposed to moisture.
 In this case, it should absolutely be thrown out.

 In most cases, if cornmeal has been stored properly, it likely will not have many visible signs of spoilage.
 Often, it will just begin to go stale or lose its flavor.
 In these circumstances, it may become more difficult to bake with and may not be as palatable to eat.